in

 Kumbh Mela - the largest spiritual gathering

-Kumbh Mela is the largest spiritual gathering festival in the world.
-On February 10, 2013, more than 30 million people participated in the gathering in just a single day.
-It has been awarded the status of cultural heritage by UNESCO.
+Kumbh Mela is recognized as the largest spiritual gathering in the world, attracting millions of participants.
+On February 10, 2013, over 30 million people attended the festival in a single day.

 19. Hindu Temples